Rebels-io/DOTS_Prototype/README.md

-# DOTS Prototype
+# DOTS Prototype and Advisory Report
 This is a prototype made to accompany the advisory report written for Rebels by Tim Wolfram between February-July of 2021.
 The objective was to research DOTS and summarise the findings; these have been written into an advisory report.
 This report constains advice on the use of DOTS, in what situations DOTS is ideal, and to what extent DOTS should be used by Rebels' Unity team.
 It also contains a chapter dedicated to the problems I ran into while trying to make this prototype.
+The advisory report is included in this repository
-It contains a few components that can make it easier to understand and/or implement DOTS.
+The prototype contains a few components that can make it easier to understand and/or implement DOTS.
 For example, the folder Assets/Scripts/DOTS/Hybrid will have a few components that will make it easier to synchronize your GameObjects with Entities.
+Other scripts show examples of physics triggers, ray casting, movement, and more.

 ## Note for Rebels team members who participated in the training session on the 2nd of June
 I created a survey to check how easily new developers can learn DOTS.
 If you want to try out DOTS and you want to help my research, please fill out [this survey](https://forms.gle/mKajybjihhf8Gh3d9).